tn-aixpa/core/README.md

   reindex: ${SOLR_REINDEX:never}
 ```

-### how to run Core?
-TODO

-### how to run db?
+### How to run db?

-To start the database that will be used by Core using Docker, you can execute the following command:
+To start the database for Core using Docker, execute the following command:
 ```bash
 docker run -d --name <dbname> -p 5434:5432 -e POSTGRES_PASSWORD=<password> postgres
 ```